Learn why Gartner just named Builder a Cool Vendor

 1. Go to the Content section of Builder.

-2. Click + New and select Page.
+2. Click + New Entry and select Page.

 3. Name the page; for example, home.
 Builder auto-generates a URL based on the name you provide, but you can customize the URL if you like.
 This example uses the URL of / to specify localhost:3000.